 Because of the difference in indicators used, it is also not possible to compare areas in Wales with areas in England.

 Because of the methodology, the dimension scores show the smallest variation from the mean of any part of the Index.
-Scores range from 3.57 (for Local Conditions in Blaenau Gwent) to 6.64 (Equality in Gwynedd)
+Scores range from 3.59 (for Local conditions in Blaenau Gwent) to 7.29 (for Equality on the Isle of Anglesey)

-Only Neath Port Talbot, Rhondda Cynon Taf and Caerphilly have dimensions scores all below the Welsh average, although they all have at least two dimensions within 1 mark of the Welsh average.
+Neath Port Talbot and Rhondda Cynon Taf have dimensions scores all below the Welsh average, although they both have at least two dimensions within 1 mark of the Welsh average.

-The two highest scores at the dimension level (6.64 in Gwynedd and 6.59 in Swansea) are both in the Equality dimension.
+The three highest scores at the dimension level are (the Isle of Anglesey, Conwy and Ceredigion) in the Equality dimension.

 This local condition dimension contains five domains: